 - Free Consultation: 866-966-5240 Tap Here To Call Us

-Social Media Addiction Lawsuit Attorney Los Angeles
+Social Media Addiction Lawsuit Attorney — California & Los Angeles

-If you are a parent watching your teenager withdraw from real life, struggle with anxiety or depression, or talk about self-harm after years of heavy social media use, you are not alone — and your family may have a legal case.
-Across Los Angeles and throughout California, parents and injured young adults are asking the same urgent question: Can we sue TikTok, Instagram, Snapchat, or YouTube for what they did to our children?
+If your child has struggled with depression, anxiety, an eating disorder, or self-harm after heavy social media use, your family may have a legal case.
+Across Los Angeles and throughout California, parents are asking an increasingly urgent question: can we sue TikTok, Instagram, Snapchat, or YouTube for what they did to our children?
+The answer is increasingly yes.
+A social media addiction lawsuit attorney in Los Angeles can evaluate your situation and help you understand whether you have a viable claim against one of the most powerful technology companies in the world.

 What Is a Social Media Addiction Lawsuit?